Eduardo Garza

 José Eduardo Garza Escudero (born January 10, 1976), also known as Lalo Garza, is a Mexican voice actor and voice director.
-He is best known for the voice of Josh on Spanish dub of Drake & Josh.
+He is best known for being the voice of Krillin in Dragon Ball and Josh on the Spanish dub of Drake & Josh.
+He also voices Elmo, making him one of the Mexican voice actors with the highest vocal ranges (he is a tenorino).

 Career

 Born in Mexico City, he gained a B.A. in Advertising and Acting.
 He works in theater, television, advertising, dubbing, puppets and music.

 In 1991, he began working with Audiomaster 3000, dubbing characters in TV shows, such as Brad Tylor in Home Improvement, Skeeter in Doug, Max in Mighty Max, Thorfinn in Vinland Saga, Itsy Bitsy in Itsy Bitsy Spider and Brendan in Step by Step.

 In 1998 he started working for voice directions.
-Their most important works are the movies Flawless, The Exorcist, Drake & Josh, Laguna Beach, Veronica Mars, Naruto, Zatch Bell, Studio 60 and Growing Up Creepie.
+His most important works are the movies Flawless, The Exorcist, Drake & Josh, Laguna Beach, Veronica Mars, Naruto, Zatch Bell!, Studio 60, Mortal Kombat X and Growing Up Creepie.